- Petrol, diesel options (with hybrids expected)

 - D4 diesel could be a little more refined

-Three engine options are currently available in the V60 – one petrol and two diesels.
-An additional petrol and two plug-in hybrids are expected to be introduced at some point in the future.
+Three engine options are available in the V60 – one petrol and two diesels.
+An additional petrol and two plug-in hybrids are expected to be introduced later in 2019.

 Volvo V60 diesel engines